metacpan/metacpan-cpan-extracted/distros/C/CSS-Sass/lib/CSS/Sass.md

 # DESCRIPTION

 CSS::Sass provides a perl interface to libsass, a fairly complete Sass compiler written in C++.
-It is currently around ruby sass 3.3/3.4 feature parity and heading towards full 3.4 compatibility.
+It is currently somewhere around ruby sass 3.3/3.4 feature parity and heading towards 3.4.
 It can compile .scss and .sass files.

 # OBJECT ORIENTED INTERFACE